Julie-Fabre/bombcell/README.md

 ####  Classifying multi-units

+After classifying noise units, the remaining units are classifyed as good single units if the criteria below are met.
+They are classifying as multi-units otherwise.

-- % spikes missing
+- the estimated percentage of spikes missing is below the `param.maxPercSpikesMissing`

-estimate the percent of spikes missing (false nagatives) by fitting a gaussian the distribution of amplitudes, with a cutoff parameter.
+The percent of spikes missing (false negatives) is estimated by fitting a gaussian the distribution of amplitudes, with a cutoff parameter.
 This assumes the spike amplitudes follow a gaussian distribution, which is not strictly true for bursty cells, like MSNs.
-This can then define which epochs of the recording to keep for a unit, if it has for example drifted relative to the recording sites and in only some recording epochs a substantial amount of spikes are missing.
+Optionally, if `param.computeTimeChunks` is true, the recording is split in time chunks of size `param.deltaTimeChunk`, and the percentage of spikes missing is estimated seperately on these time chunks.
+Then, only the time chunks with a percent of spikes missing below the threshold are kept, and the rest of the quality metrics are computed on these epochs.
+This can be of use in cases where there is a lot of drift during the recording.
 Below: example of unit with many spikes below the detection threshold in the first two time chunks of the recording.

 <img style="float: right;" src="https://github.com/Julie-Fabre/bombcell/blob/master/images/percSpikesMissingDrift.png" width=60% height=60%>

-- number of spikes
+- number of spikes is above `param.minSpikes`

-Number of spikes over the recording.
 Below a certain amount of spikes, ephys properties like ACGs will not be reliable.
 A good minimum to use is 300 empirically, because Kilosort2 does not attempt to split any clusters that have less than 300 spikes in the post-processing phase.

-- refractory period violations
+- the estimated percent of refractory period violations is below `param.maxRPVviolations`

-Estimate fraction of refractory period violations (false positives) using  r = 2*(tauR - tauC) * N^2 * (1-Fp) * Fp / T , solving for Fp, with tauR the refractory period, tauC the censored period, T the total experiment duration, r the number of refractory period violations, Fp the fraction of contamination. method from [Hill et al., J. Neuro, 2011](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3123734/).
+The fraction of refractory period violations (false positives) is estimated using  r = 2*(tauR - tauC) * N^2 * (1-Fp) * Fp / T , solving for Fp, with tauR the refractory period, tauC the censored period, T the total experiment duration, r the number of refractory period violations, Fp the fraction of contamination. method from [Hill et al., J. Neuro, 2011](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3123734/).

 Below: examples of a unit with a small fraction of refractory period violations (left) and one with a large fraction (right).

 <img style="float: right;" src="https://github.com/Julie-Fabre/bombcell/blob/master/images/rpv.png" width=60% height=60%>

-- amplitude
+- the raw mean waveform maximum amplitude is above `param.minAmplitude`

-Amplitude of the mean raw waveformelfor a unit, to eliminate noisy, further away units, that are more likely to be MUA.
+Units with low amplitude are noisy, further away units, that are more likely to be MUA.

 Below: examples of a unit with high amplitude (blue) and one with low amplitude (red).

 <img style="float: right;" src="https://github.com/Julie-Fabre/bombcell/blob/master/images/amplitude.png" width=30% height=30%>

-- distance metrics
+- distance metrics are above `param.minIsoD` for the isolation distance, `param.lratioMin` for l-ratio, `param.ssMin` for the silhouette score

-Compute measure of unit isolation quality: the isolation distance (see [Harris et al., Neuron, 2001](https://www.sciencedirect.com/science/article/pii/S0896627301004470?via%3Dihub)), l-ratio (see [Schmitzer-Torbert and Redish, 2004](https://journals.physiology.org/doi/full/10.1152/jn.00687.2003)) and silhouette-score (see [Rousseeuw, 1987](https://www.sciencedirect.com/science/article/pii/0377042787901257)).
+Disabled by deafult.
+This is if the most time-consuming part of the script.
+See [Harris et al., Neuron, 2001](https://www.sciencedirect.com/science/article/pii/S0896627301004470?via%3Dihub) for more information on isolation distance, (see [Schmitzer-Torbert and Redish, 2004](https://journals.physiology.org/doi/full/10.1152/jn.00687.2003)) for more information on l-ratio and (see [Rousseeuw, 1987](https://www.sciencedirect.com/science/article/pii/0377042787901257) for more information on silhouette-score.

 Below: examples of a unit with high isolation distance (left) and one with low isolation distance (right).